Japsz/portafolio/README.md

 ## Frontend

-This project was created using React and the default starter for GatsbyJs.
-It has a customized version of Bootstrap 5 and also uses Firebase for some Features.
+Bootstrapped using React and the default starter for GatsbyJs.
+It also has a customized version of Bootstrap 5 and also uses Firebase for some Features.

 ## Backend

-This was created using NestJs CLI and implements a basic implementation with Firebase to handle chat features.
+Bootstrapped using NestJs CLI, it uses Firebase Realtime Database to handle chat features.

+## Continuous Delivery

+TODO